This protects you when you borrow money or buy products or services on credit.

 All lenders must be members of a dispute resolution scheme under the Financial Service Providers (Registration and Dispute Resolution) Act.
 These schemes are independent, which means they must be fair in resolving any disputes.

-To find out which scheme a lender belongs to, search the Financial Service Providers Register.
+To find out which scheme a lender belongs to, ask your lender or search the Financial Service Providers Register.

 Financial Service Providers Register(external link) — Companies Office